Introduction

 ----------------------------

-You can customize your virtual machine during their creation by
+You can customize your virtual machines during their creation by

 using the ``--user-data`` parameter with the